saurav123anand/JavaImpNotesAndCode/designPatterns/src/notes.md

 --> In this when subject changes the state all its dependent objects notified the changes.
 --> one to many relation.

+# Iterator design pattern
+--> The iterator pattern provides a way to access the elements of an object without exposing